 Workflows- Establish a workflow.
 Having a defined sequence of steps for tasks and activities allows for greater organization.
 Create your workflow to add direction and streamline execution.

-I hope these tips help you maximize your time.
+I hope these tips help you maximize your time and have better time management.
 If you have other strategies, please let me know in the comments.